-This article explores the basic properties of inversive geometry from a computational point of view as a starting point toward the development of non-Euclidean applications to a variety of selected themes.
+This article explores the basic properties of inversive geometry from a computational point of view.
 Topics included in this part are involutions, generalized circles, and the inversion of segments, arcs, triangles, and quadrilaterals.
-The application themes are to Nicomachus’s theorem, the inversion of tilings made by regular polygons, and an inversive spirograph.
+The applications are to Nicomachus’s theorem, the inversion of tilings made by regular polygons, and an inversive spirograph.

-The approach to computational non-Euclidean geometry in this series of articles is toward the design of algorithms arising from problems set in the context of non-Euclidean geometry.
-The emphasis is placed on verification and algorithmic implementation, visualization, and testing.
-In the opinion of the author, inversive geometry is the natural starting point to introduce non-Euclidean ideas.
-The author of describes the technique of inversion as a “dark art.”
+Geoff Smith, the author of , describes the technique of inversion as a “dark art.”
 A suitable interpretation of this description is offered by as “an advanced technique, which can offer considerable advantage in solving certain problems.”
 This article examines the basic properties of inversive geometry, starting from the introduction of involutions and the family of generalized circles, the inversion of segments, arcs, triangles, and quadrilaterals with applications to Nicomachus’s theorem, the inversion of tilings made by regular polygons, and an inversive spirograph.
-This work extends and complements the material in [4, 5, 6].
+This work extends and complements the material in [3, 4, 5].

-A transformation that is not the identity with the property that is called an involution or an involutory transformation, self-inverse, or of period two.
-Familiar examples of involutions are multiplication by and the taking of reciprocals in arithmetic, taking complements in set theory, conjugation of complex numbers (i.e., , if and are real), geometrical reflection in a line, the matrix transpose and inverse, and the mapping of a number into , with an arbitrary number.
+A transformation that is not the identity with the property that is called an involution (or an involutory transformation, self-inverse, or of period two).
+Familiar examples of involutions are multiplication by and taking a reciprocal in arithmetic, taking a complement in set theory, taking the conjugate of a complex number (i.e., , if and are real), geometrical reflection in a line, the matrix transpose and matrix inverse, and the mapping of a number into , with an arbitrary number.

 An important example of an involution involves permutations.
 A permutation under the operation of group composition is an involution if it is of order 2; that is, if it can be written as a product of disjoint transpositions (cycles of length 2).
 For example, the 7-permutation maps , , , , , , ; it factors into cycles as or, leaving out the fixed points 2, 3, 4, as .